 So, now that I’ve picked apart the book’s list, I thought I would share mine.

-I asked Mom what she thought a basic sewing kit included and her answer was simple…needles, thread and a scissor.
+I asked Mom what she thought a basic sewing kit included and her answer was simple…needles, thread and a good scissor.

 I tend to agree.
 Sewing machines, pinking shears and rotary cutters (and mats) are items that go far beyond what you really need to get started and for basic sewing with felt.
+You can always add those items later.
+My suggestion would be to decide if you even like sewing first before laying out money for them.

 So here’s what I would include were I building a basic sewing kit for felties…